ohata-toast/Network-VPC/en/overview.md

 * VPC is provided while connection with other NHN Cloud services is hidden.

+* You can specify whether to use the Private IP DNS feature in the Korea (Pangyo), Korea (Pyeongchon), and Korea (Gwangju) regions.
+  * The Private IP DNS feature provides DNS hostnames that are assigned to network interfaces on an IP basis.

 <br>

 ### Glossary

 Terms  | Written Form          | Description